Calling all technical writers... to @CircleCI

 Are you conversant with CI/CD (Continuous Integration/ Continuous Deployment)?

-If so then I bet you've heard about CircleCI; a leader in cloud-native continuous integration and deployment.
+If so, I bet you've heard about CircleCI; a leader in cloud-native continuous integration and deployment.
 If not, I suggest you read this guide to see what it is all about and hopefully, you will embrace it in your SLDC (Software Development Life Cycle)

-I have used CircleCI for four good years and it's been awesome.
-There have been several improvements like:
+I have used CircleCI for four good years, and it's been awesome.
+There have been several improvements:

 to mention but a few.

-Docs are always a developer's best friend however beyond that articles written in the CircleCI blog serves to complement the docs with step-by-step tutorials for beginners and DevOps experts alike.
+Docs are always a developer's best friend; however, beyond that, articles written in the CircleCI blog serve to complement the docs with step-by-step tutorials for beginners and DevOps experts alike.

 Guest Writers program

 Guess what?
-A great deal of these articles in the CircleCI blog is written by guest writers.
-These are individuals (mostly developers) who are conversant with the platform and are willing to share their knowledge, tips and hacks they have picked up along their work.
+Guest writers write a great deal of these articles in the CircleCI blog.
+These individuals (mostly developers) are conversant with the platform and willing to share their knowledge, tips and hacks they have picked up along their work.
 This could be you!

-I signed up for the Guest Writers Program a while back and it's a great journey so far.
+I signed up for the Guest Writers Program a while back, and it's been a great journey so far.
 I have come to appreciate the value of collaboration, attention to detail and constructive criticism through the writing and editorial process to finally seeing my article published.

-You do get invoiced at the end of the day (details are in the program guide referred to at the bottom of this post) You get all this as a package for sharing knowledge.
+You get invoiced at the end of the day (details are in the program guide referred to at the bottom of this post).
+You get all this as a package for sharing knowledge.
 Amazing, right?

 Feel free to read about the program 👆 here.
 Read through the program guide and apply (both links are on the program page linked earlier!
 The two buttons as on the screenshot below)

-If you are new to technical writing or just want to be better, Google release a free course for that recently.
-Read through it here.
+If you are new to technical writing or want to be better, Google released a free course for that recently.
+Please read through it here.